Mohamedguguu/Fe-invisible-V2/README.md

 ## 🛠️ Supported Executors
 This script is supported on the following executors:\
-**Venex Executors** means any executor made with Venex Dll i Support them
+**Venex Executors** means any executor made with  Dll i Support them
 - **Venex** FIRE
 - **Xeno** ⚡
 - **Argon** 🔥